 So assuming the interior wiring of your house is in good condition, powerline networking is a great way to get the speed and security benefits of a wired network without having to run Ethernet cables and switches throughout your house.
 In addition, you can simply move the adapter to another room if you decide you want the Ethernet connection somewhere else.

 While it shouldn’t matter what brand you buy, we always recommend going with the top names, such as Netgear, D-Link and Linksys.
 Any brand sporting the Homeplug AV standard should work fine, however.

+The best powerline networking kit for your home will depend on your home wiring and budget.
 If you use powerline networking in your home or office, let us know your experiences.